-The competent authority may defer, in whole or in part, a credit institution's obligation to pay the contributions referred to in the first subparagraph if the contributions would jeopardise the liquidity or solvency of the credit institution.

-Such deferral shall not be granted for a longer period than six months but may be renewed upon request of the credit institution.

-The contributions deferred pursuant to the second and third subparagraph shall be paid when the payment no longer jeopardises the liquidity and solvency of the credit institution.
+The competent authority may defer, in whole or in part, a credit institution's payment of extraordinary ex-post contributions to the DGS if the contributions would jeopardise the liquidity or solvency of the credit institution.
+Such deferral shall not be granted for a longer period than six months but may be renewed upon the request of the credit institution.
+The contributions deferred pursuant to this paragraph shall be paid when such payment no longer jeopardises the liquidity or solvency of the credit institution.

-- 9. Member States shall ensure that DGSs have in place adequate alternative funding arrangements to enable them to obtain short-term funding to meet claims against those DGSs. - 10.
-Member States shall, by 31 March each year, inform EBA of the amount of covered deposits in their Member State and of the amount of the available financial means of their DGSs on 31 December of the preceding year.
+- 9. Member States shall ensure that DGSs have in place adequate alternative funding arrangements to enable them to obtain short-term funding to meet claims against those DGSs. - Member States shall, by 31 March each year, inform EBA of the amount of covered deposits in their Member State and of the amount of the available financial means of their DGSs on 31 December of the preceding year.